DawnTeamMC/DawnTeamMC/mubble/modrinth.md

 ![And even more costumes!](https://raw.githubusercontent.com/DawnTeamMC/DawnTeamMC/master/mubble/screenshots/costumes_4.png) Virtual googles, christmas hats, headphones

-Mubble is made for Fabric, and there are no plans to port the newer version to Forge.
+*Mubble is made for Fabric, and there are no current plans to port the newer versions to Forge.*

-However, [an outdated version for Forge](https://www.curseforge.com/minecraft/mc-mods/mubble-forge) exists (it has less features).
+*However, [an outdated version for Forge](https://www.curseforge.com/minecraft/mc-mods/mubble-forge) exists (it has less features).*